Defining a FOSS policy

 Other optional information

-The information below can be usefull, but is considered secondary from an operational point of view (only available in the Django Admnin interface).
+The information below can be useful, but is considered secondary from an operational point of view (only available in the Django Admin interface).

 Text of the obligations

-For each licence that you analyse, you can extract from its text the part that is relevant to each individual obligation.
+For each license that you analyze, you can extract from its text the part that is relevant to each individual obligation.
 For instance, in the BSD-3-Clause, this would be typed :

 Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.